commaai/eon-neos/README.md

 Automatic Update
 ------

 When the time comes, you won't have to do anything, and this should just automatically update your EON.
+This is the recommended option for most people.

 Manual Update / Restore
 ------